In this tutorial, I am going to show you how to create a local NTP – Network Time Protocol server.

 5- Enter “a” into the Value data text box and click “OK”.

 3- Browse the following path: HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\W32Time\TimeProviders\NtpServer\

-4- Double click on the key labeled ‘Enabled’ on the center panel.
-This opens a configuration dialog window.
+4- Double click on the key labelled ‘Enabled’ on the centre panel.
+This opens a configuration dialogue window.

 5- Enter “1” into the DWORD value data text box and click “OK”.

 OK!!!!
 The NTP server is configured, but you need to change some network settings. these settings are still made on the machine where you configure the NTP Server.

 7- Use ‘Widows Key + X’ and Open the ‘Device Manager’.
 Double click on ‘Network Adapters’.

 - Make note of the PCI Ethernet Controller in the list, it will most likely be the adapter that W32Time\NtpServer will use.

 - Select the appropriate Network Adapter that was found in the Device Manager list